CyberHandLLC/cyber-hand-11/docs/MCP-VALIDATORS.md

   - Implementation of React 19 features where appropriate
   - Correct caching behavior with React's `cache()` for data fetching

+- **Next.js 15.2.4 Specific Validations**:

+  - **Server/Client Component Boundaries**:
+    - Detection of browser APIs or hooks in Server Components
+    - Verification of proper `use client` directive placement
+    - Validation of component import patterns between Server and Client components

+  - **Suspense Boundary Implementation**:
+    - Validation of Suspense boundaries for streaming data
+    - Detection of missing Error boundaries around Suspense
+    - Prevention of nested Suspense boundaries causing waterfalls
+    - Verification of meaningful fallback UI for better UX

+  - **Data Fetching Patterns**:
+    - Enforcement of React's `cache()` for data fetching deduplication
+    - Verification of parallel data fetching with Promise.all()
+    - Validation of proper Next.js 15.2.4 fetch options for caching
+    - Separation of data fetching logic from component rendering

 ### Usage

 ```bash